Superman Movieverse Archive Grammar Guide

 - Shudder is a verb, referring to a shivering reflex action as a result of fear or revulsion.

-EXAMPLE: Lois shuddered as she realised what Lex planned to do.
+EXAMPLE: Lois shuddered as she realized what Lex planned to do.

 Then and Than